 Undoubtedly, divorce can eat into your mental well-being.
 Thus, it can be difficult to stay composed during emotionally charged proceedings.
 Perhaps you've typed divorce lawyer Scottsdale into your favorite browser's search bar.
 And at the back of your mind, you probably think a scorched earth policy might be ideal.
 However, a no holds barred legal battle is never a good idea and can have devastating consequences.

-The idea should be to reach an amicable resolution, even if you don’t see eye to eye.
-Jensen Family Law in Scottsdale, AZ, offers aggressive representation to ensure you come out ahead.
-But we’re aware of the negative impact of conflict during divorce.
+The idea should be to reach an amicable resolution, even if you don't see eye to eye.
+Genesis Family Law and Divorce Lawyers in Scottsdale, AZ, offers aggressive representation to ensure you come out ahead.
+But we're aware of the negative impact of conflict during divorce.
 To escape the damaging and counter-productive cycle of conflicts during the divorce process, here are a few strategies you can adopt:

 You probably don't want to work with your ex, and that's understandable.
 But, if you need to agree on the terms of your divorce settlement, you'll need to come to the negotiation table.
 To this end, consider involving a professional mediator.